 Greece is bordered to the east by the Aegean Sea, to the south by the Mediterranean Sea, and to the west by the Ionian Sea.
 Only to the north and northeast does Greece have land borders.

-In Greece you’ll find some of the friendliest people, with a culture based on the highest respect for families, and especially elders.
-Plus, the cost of living is significantly less than in many of its European counterparts.
+In Greece, you’ll find some of the friendliest people, with a culture based on the highest respect for families and especially elders.
+Plus, the cost of living is significantly lower than in many of its European counterparts.

 The other big plus here is that Greece hosts the most affordable Golden Visa in Europe.
-To qualify you must purchase one or several properties totaling at least 250,000 euros.
-(The country’s rival markets of Spain and Portugal have thresholds of 500,000 euros.)
+To qualify, you must purchase one or several properties totaling at least 250,000 euros.
+(The country’s rival markets, Spain and Portugal (while its Golden Visa is still available), have thresholds of 500,000 euros.)
 You don’t even have to visit the country after making your purchase; you’re only needed in-country when renewing it.
 You might not be able to become employed in Greece with this visa, but if you’re interested, you can start your own business.
 Many opt for businesses like restaurants and small shops.

 However, perhaps the greatest feather in Malta’s cap is that English is an official language.
-In fact, it’s the primary language—all law is practiced in English, for example.
+In fact, secondary and tertiary education are taught exclusively in English.
 If learning a language is a serious concern for you, then Malta could be the place you’re looking for.

 Malta is a place where you can still catch glimpses of life as it was lived decades ago, if not centuries.
-The lovely warm year-round climate as well as a great natural light that illuminates the island’s unparalleled beauty creates a sense of wellbeing.
+The lovely, warm year-round climate as well as the great natural light that illuminates the island’s unparalleled beauty create a sense of wellbeing.

-Gozo is only 4.5 kms from Malta, but this slight removal from the mainland has resulted in a much more peaceful environment here.
+Gozo is only 4.5 kms from Malta, but this slight separation from the mainland has resulted in a much more peaceful environment.
 If you’re looking for a community atmosphere shared by expats and locals, proximity to the sea, access to Europe, and a reasonable cost of living, you’ve got to go to Gozo.

 The Maltese are used to having a large expat population.
-They are a welcoming people, and, with no language barrier, it’s easy to slip into life here.
-Gozo has a population of about 31,000 people and about 1,350 of that number are expats.
+They are a welcoming people, and with no language barrier, it’s easy to slip into life here.
+Gozo has a population of about 31,000 people, and about 1,350 of those are expats.
 Most hail from the U.K., but there are also many Italians, Germans, Bulgarians, Swedes, French, and citizens of other EU-member nations.